Note on the Polyhedral Description of the Minkowski Sum of Two L-convex Sets: Elimination approach to -convex sets

 where each $I$ is the identity matrix of order $n$ and, for $k=1,2$, $B_{k}$ is a matrix whose rows are $\unitvec{j} - \unitvec{i}$ for $(i,j) \in E_{k}$.
-Each of $B_{k}$ is totally unimodular. \footnote{ Matrix $B_{k}$ is the transpose of the incidence matrix of the graph $G_{k}$ in Section~\ref{SCpolydescG}. } Therefore, the matrix $A=$ { $\left[ \right]$ } is also totally unimodular, which implies that the system \eqref{QP1P2matrix} is box-TDI, and hence the polyhedron $Q$ described by \eqref{QP1P2matrix} is box-TDI.
-Since the projection of a box-TDI polyhedron on a coordinate hyperplane is box-TDI, the polyhedron $P$ is also box-TDI.
+Each $B_{k}$ is totally unimodular. \footnote{ Matrix $B_{k}$ is the transpose of the incidence matrix of the graph $G_{k}$ in Section~\ref{SCgraphrep}. } Therefore, the matrix $A=$ { $\left[ \right]$ } is also totally unimodular, which implies that the system \eqref{QP1P2matrix} is box-TDI, and hence the polyhedron $Q$ described by \eqref{QP1P2matrix} is box-TDI.
+Since the projection of a box-TDI polyhedron on a coordinate hyperplane is box-TDI (\cite[Theorem 3.4]{Cook86}, \cite[pp.~323--324]{Sch86}), the polyhedron $P$ is also box-TDI.
 Thus every \LL-convex polyhedron is box-TDI.
-By Proposition~\ref{PRfromL2toL2nat}(2), this implies further that every \LLnat-convex polyhedron is box-TDI; see \cite[p.~323]{Sch86}. \end{proof}
+By Proposition~\ref{PRfromL2toL2nat}(2), this implies further that every \LLnat-convex polyhedron is box-TDI; see \cite[p.~323]{Sch86}. \qedJIAM \end{proof}

-Theorem~\ref{THl2boxTDI} enables us to apply the results of Frank--Murota \cite{FM21boxTDI} for separable convex minimization on a box-TDI set.
+Theorem~\ref{THl2boxTDI} enables us to apply the results of Frank and Murota \cite{FM21boxTDI} for separable convex minimization on a box-TDI set.
 By so doing we can obtain min-max formulas for separable convex minimization on an \LLnat-convex set.

 \begin{remark} \rm Here is a supplementary remark about Theorem~\ref{THl2boxTDI}.
-It is known (\cite[p.~323]{Sch86}, \cite[Theorem 2.5]{Cook83}) that box-totally dual integrality is maintained under Fourier--Motzkin elimination if the coefficients belong to $\{ -1,0,+1 \}$.
+It is known (\cite[p.~323]{Sch86}, \cite[Theorem 2.5]{Cook83}) that box-total dual integrality is maintained under Fourier--Motzkin elimination if the coefficients belong to $\{ -1,0,+1 \}$.
 This is the case with our system \eqref{QP1descPrf2}--\eqref{QP2descPrf2}.
 However, we have discarded redundant inequalities in the course of the elimination process, whereas redundant inequalities are often necessary for a system of inequalities to be box-TDI.
-In view of this, box-total dual integrality of the system \eqref{L2Pdesc} does not seem to follow from our argument, although it is likely that the system \eqref{L2Pdesc} is, in fact, box-TDI.
-The system \eqref{L2Pdesc}, involving all pairs $(I,J)$ with $|I|=|J|$ and $I \cap J = \emptyset$, may also contain extra (redundant) inequalities that is generated during the Fourier--Motzkin elimination process.
-Adding redundant inequalities, however, does no harm for box-total dual integrality. \finbox \end{remark}
+In view of this, box-total dual integrality of the system \eqref{L2PdescCyc} does not seem to follow from our argument, although it is likely that the system \eqref{L2PdescCyc} is, in fact, box-TDI. \finbox \end{remark}

-We note in passing that the intersection of an \LLnat-convex polyhedron with a box is not necessarily an \LLnat-convex polyhedron.
+We note in passing that the intersection of an \LLnat-convex polyhedron with a box is not necessarily an \LLnat-convex polyhedron, although it remains to be an integral polyhedron by Theorem~\ref{THl2boxTDI}.
 An example is given below.